-1) User Management: Interoperable user identity management systems is one of the major problems with current DRM systems.
-User identity was also a major criticism levelled by by Reid et al. [17] with regards to the principle of least privilege.
-We use a Kerberos like, authentication ticket identity system, discussed by Arnab et al. in [3].
+Interoperable user identity management systems is one of the major problems with current DRM systems.
+User identity was also a major criticism levelled by by Reid et al. [19] with regards to the principle of least privilege.
+We use a Kerberos like, authentication ticket identity system, which we have previously discussed in detail in [3].
 In this system, the user authenticates themselves to the authentication server, which provides him/her with a signed ticket identifying the user as authenticated for a specified amount of time on a specific machine.
 The daemon then presents this ticket (as long as it is still valid) to the DRM controller when required.
 Limiting the validity period reduces the scope of using replicated tickets as they last a short period of time and are bound to a specific machine.
 This approach also removes the need for user interaction (like passwords) at the time of use.
 If the ticket is not present, or is expired, the user is denied access.